fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

         feature_names=train_dataset.columns.drop(target_name).tolist()
     )

-We can now train the random forest model using the identified best hyperparameters, generate the forecasts over the test set, and calculate the RMSE of the forecasts over the test set.
+We can finally train the random forest model using the identified best hyperparameters, generate the forecasts over the test set, and calculate the RMSE of the forecasts over the test set.